How effective is the progestogen-only pill?

 The development of small fluid-filled sacs (cysts) on your ovaries are also a possible side effect– they are usually harmless and disappear without treatment.

-If you do become pregnant while you’re using the POP, there’s a risk of you having an ectopic pregnancy.
+If you do become pregnant while you’re using the POP, there may be a small risk of having an ectopic pregnancy.

 Will the progestogen-only/mini pill affect my periods?